ministryofjustice/opg-modernising-lpa-docs/src/research-development/articles/observability-monitoring.md

 ## Logging

 Logging is key to identifying how your application is running.
-Reporting application, network, firewall, KPI and service metric events to a single place helps raise the visibility of expected and unexpected behaviour.
+Reporting application, network, firewall, KPI and service metric events helps raise the visibility of expected and unexpected behaviour.

 There are three key elements to storing logs that we will ensure we meet.

 * All data is anonymised
-* Stored in one place
+* Stored in as fewer places as possible
-* In a structure and parsable format
+* In a structured and parsable format

 As we build up logs in the service, we can build in alerting for abnormal behaviour in our service to alert us as issues arrive.
 This allows us to be proactive and know about issues at the same time a user is experiencing them.

-We already use logging within our existing services to a high standard, we will build upon this knowledge in the Modernising service.
+We already use logging within our existing services to a good standard, we will build upon this knowledge in the Modernising service.

 ## Monitoring

-Being able to collect the data in a structured format allows us to use monitoring tools to consume that data visualise it over time.
+Being able to collect the data in a structured format allows us to use monitoring tools to consume that data and visualise it over time across multiple services.

 As well as visualising the data, modern tooling also allows you to setup